cacophony-wj/LeS/README.md

 Ensure that **NPCs Dodge** is _unchecked_.

-I like the procedural 1.00 leaning, but if it seems a bit silly to you, toning it back to 0.50 might be more appropriate.
+I like the _procedural 1.00 leaning_, but if it seems a bit silly to you, toning it back to _0.50_ might be more appropriate.

 Finally scroll down and under **Unlocked Movement** ensure that **Power Attacks (NPCs)** is _unchecked_.